 So you've discovered the advantages of rotisserie chicken or rotisserie roasts.
 Now imagine doing the same for chicken wings, whole fish, or cut vegetables.
 With an accessory or two for your rotisserie equipment, there isn't much you can't spin over a fire.
 The self-basting, even cooking advantages of rotisserie cooking will have you using this method for almost anything you can grill.

-What you need is a rotisserie basket.
 These accessories add a whole new level of functionality to your rotisserie spit.
 These units hold foods a normal rotisserie rod simply can't.
 There are two basic kinds of rotisserie baskets: the tumble basket and the flat basket (sometimes called a fish basket).
 These attach to your rotisserie rod and work pretty much like anything you would put on a rotisserie.

 The tumble basket is a round basket with a door.
 You can put in any small food item, like chicken wings or cut vegetables.
 The food pieces simply tumble around inside the basket as it turns over the fire.
 Of course, you will want to make sure that whatever you do put in a grill basket will hold together under the constant rolling around.